.webp)

 Not all underbites are created equal.
 Knowing the severity helps determine whether a patient can use braces or aligners alone, or if more advanced treatment is needed.
 Dentists classify them into three main categories:

 Diagnosing an underbite begins with a physical exam, but today’s tools go much deeper.
 At the initial consultation in a Zenyum partner clinic, X‑rays and 3D intraoral scans capture the intricate structure of your teeth and jaw.
 This ensures the treatment plan reflects both bone alignment and tooth positioning accurately.
-Once the scan is complete, a 3D simulation helps visualize how your teeth will progress through treatment.
-This clear visualization empowers you to see what's possible and stay engaged throughout the process.
-Many orthodontic providers now combine digital scans with AI-driven treatment planning. improving speed, precision, and overall predictability.

 Understanding how underbites are classified helps both patients and professionals choose the most effective treatment path.